 Traditionally, company loyalty has always been considered a vital part of progressing one’s career, with some people remaining in the same business for over a decade.
 Of course, company loyalty is still important in the modern workplace (even if not to the same extent)- we consistently see individuals progress up the management consulting hierarchy through their hard work, dedication, performance and loyalty.
 However, it’s important to consider that there may be greater opportunity elsewhere, to aid the progression of your career and offer other benefits too.
-So, should you move to a new management consulting firm?
+So, should you change jobs and move to a new management consulting firm?
 Here’s a few points to consider…

 In many management consultancy firms, particularly large ones, more senior positions are often saturated, and it can take months or even years before the opportunity for promotion is even available.
 If limited vacancies are restricting your professional development, moving to another management consultancy firm - with greater opportunity or an already available, more senior position – could be the right option to advance your career and leave you feeling more fulfilled in your role.

 If your next major salary review isn’t for a few years and you don’t feel you’re being paid proportionally to the value that you are delivering your firm, then it might be time to move on.
 Salary increases often go hand in hand with a new role, especially if you are moving diagonally up the hierarchy.
 Nobody wants to be undervalued, especially when there’s a chance for a more reasonable paycheque elsewhere.